CEMEX, S.A.B. de C.V. (NYSE:CX) Announces $0.35 Variable Dividend

 CEMEX, S.A.B. de C.V.
-(NYSE:CX – Get Free Report) announced a Variable dividend on Friday, June 7th, NASDAQ reports.
+(NYSE:CX – Get Free Report) declared a Variable dividend on Friday, June 7th, NASDAQ reports.
 Investors of record on Monday, June 17th will be paid a dividend of 0.349 per share by the construction company on Wednesday, June 26th.
-The ex-dividend date is Monday, June 17th.
+The ex-dividend date of this dividend is Monday, June 17th.

-CEMEX (NYSE:CX – Get Free Report) last released its quarterly earnings results on Monday, April 29th.
-The construction company reported $0.17 EPS for the quarter, beating analysts’ consensus estimates of $0.13 by $0.04.
-The business had revenue of $4.14 billion during the quarter.
-CEMEX had a return on equity of 1.82% and a net margin of 1.28%.
-During the same period in the previous year, the company posted $0.15 earnings per share.
-On average, equities analysts predict that CEMEX will post 0.88 earnings per share for the current year.
+CEMEX (NYSE:CX – Get Free Report) last released its earnings results on Monday, April 29th.
+The construction company reported $0.17 EPS for the quarter, beating the consensus estimate of $0.13 by $0.04.
+The firm had revenue of $4.14 billion during the quarter.
+CEMEX had a net margin of 1.28% and a return on equity of 1.82%.
+During the same quarter in the previous year, the company earned $0.15 earnings per share.
+Equities research analysts forecast that CEMEX will post 0.88 earnings per share for the current year.

 CEMEX Company Profile